-In-home water use accounts for an average of sixty-five percent (65%) of total residential use, while the remaining thirty-five percent (35%) is used for exterior residential purposes such as lawn watering and car washing.
-Average residential in-home water use data indicates that about forty percent (40%) is used for toilet flushing, thirty-five percent (35%) for bathing, eleven percent (11%) for kitchen uses, and fourteen percent (14%) for laundry.
+In-home water use accounts for an average of 65% of total residential use, while the remaining 35% is used for exterior residential purposes, such as lawn watering and car washing.
+Average residential in-home water use data indicates that about 40% is used for toilet flushing, 35% for bathing, 11% for kitchen uses, and 14% for laundry.
 Water saving methods that can be practiced by the individual water user are listed below.

 - Take a shower instead of filling the tub and taking a bath.
 Showers usually use less water than bathtubs.

 - Install a low-flow shower head that restricts the quantity of flow at 60 psi to not more than 3.0 gallons per minute.